 Roses are synonymous with Valentine’s Day and it’s extremely rare to find any savings on them in February.
 That’s why we’re highlighting this truly lovely sale from Whole Foods Market.
 Cupids on a budget are probably not going to find a better price in town.
 (In fact, it seems many grocery stores raise their everyday price on roses for the week prior to Valentine’s Day!)

-From Friday, February 7 to Friday, February 14, they’re selling two dozen Whole Trade Guarantee roses for just $19.99 — while supplies last.
-The discounted price is only open to Amazon Prime members.
+From February 8 to 14, the grocery store is selling two dozen roses for just $24.99 at participating locations — while supplies last.
+The discounted price is only available to Amazon Prime members.
 (The sale includes only single-color, 24-stem bunches.)
 Limit 10 units per customer.

-If you do the math, you’re only paying $10 for each dozen.
-(You must purchase two dozen roses for the deal.
+If you do the math, you’re only paying $12.50 per dozen.
+(You must purchase two dozen roses for the savings.
 Otherwise, you’ll pay full price for a single dozen.)

-If you’re not an Amazon Prime member, you’re sure to have a friend or family member who is — so just ask to tag along on a shopping trip or have them pick some up for you.
+If you’re not an Amazon Prime member, you’re sure to have a friend or family member who is — just tag along on a shopping trip or ask them pick up a discounted bunch for you.

 For more Valentine’s Day Values in Denver, check out our round-up.